Travelport/travelport-uapi-tutorial/lesson_1-1.md

 git clone git@github.com:Travelport/travelport-uapi-tutorial.git
 {% endhighlight %}

-This last command will create the directory `travelport-uapi-tutorial`.
-Within that directory you will find the a few files that we will discuss later, plus the directories `src` and `wsdl`.
-If you explore the `wsdl` directory, you'll see many WSDL files as well as a number of [XML schemas](http://en.wikipedia.org/wiki/XSD), as `xsd` files.
-All of these files have been supplied by Travelport, and the latest version of the uAPI can be downloaded from [the developer site](http://developer.travelport.com).
+This last command creates the directory `travelport-uapi-tutorial`.
+Within that directory you can find the directories `src` and `wsdl` in addition to other files.
+In the `wsdl` directory, are many WSDL files as well as a number of [XML schemas](http://en.wikipedia.org/wiki/XSD), as `xsd` files.
+All of these files are supplied by Travelport, and the latest version of Travelport Universal API can be downloaded from [the Travelport Developers site](http://developer.travelport.com).

-For the rest of the tutorial we'll assume that you have created a Java (or web services) project in Eclipse and have put all the  code provided by tutorial at the top level of the project.
-You will see a `src` and a `wsdl` directory when you have done this correctly.
+For the rest of the tutorial we'll assume that you created a Java (or web services) project in Eclipse and put all the  code provided by tutorial at the top level of the project.
+A `src` and a `wsdl` directory displays when you have done this correctly.

 ### Apache CXF